Midi Quest and MIDI Communications

 When you don't receive a SysEx response from a MIDI device, there can be many, many causes.
 You will need to work through all of the potential problems until you find the source of the issue and correct it.

-Open the Monitor View by tapping on the Status View button in the Studio so that MIDI Activity can be viewed.
-If a keyboard is displayed, tap on the monitor button in the upper right corner to switch views.
-Leave the monitor open through the entire test process and if you should mistakenly close it, go back and re-open it.
-This monitor will show all incoming and outgoing MIDI messages as well as internal error messages if there is a failure.
-Events displayed in red are events sent from Midi Quest to MIDI hardware.
+3. Open the Monitor Window from the Utilities menu so that MIDI Activity can be viewed.
+Leave this window open through the entire test process and if you should mistakenly close it, go back and re-open it.
+This window will show all incoming and outgoing MIDI messages as well as internal error messages if there is a failure.
+Events displayed in red are events sent from Midi Quest to a device.
 Events displayed in black are events received by Midi Quest.
 Events displayed in blue are status messages that cover a wide range of issues and, if displayed, can be used to diagnose problems.

-In the Studio view, select the MIDI device you are having problems with.
+4. Go to the Studio window and select the MIDI device you are having problems with.

-Press the Fast Tips button on the button bar, read the Fast Tips information and ensure that the instrument is correctly configured to communicate with Midi Quest.
+5. Press the Fast Tips button on the button bar and read the Fast Tips information and ensure that the instrument is correctly configured to communicate with Midi Quest.
 These instructions will include how to enable System Exclusive communication on the instrument if it is necessary.

 It is critical to remember that not all MIDI devices ship with System Exclusive enabled.
 This is particularly true of Korg instruments.
 In these cases, response to System Exclusive messages must be enabled on the instrument or MIDI device by you.
 It is not possible for Midi Quest to do this on its own.